The main considerations for optimizing queries are:

 SELECT ...
 WHEREquery faster, the first thing to check is whether you can add an index.
 Set up indexes on columns used in the

 WHEREclause, to speed up evaluation, filtering, and the final retrieval of results.
 To avoid wasted disk space, construct a small set of indexes that speed up many related queries used in your application.

 EXPLAINstatement to determine which indexes are used for a

-Section 8.3.1, “How MySQL Uses Indexes” and Section 9.8.1, “Optimizing Queries with EXPLAIN”.
+SELECT.
+See Section 9.3.1, “How MySQL Uses Indexes” and Section 9.8.1, “Optimizing Queries with EXPLAIN”.

 Isolate and tune any part of the query, such as a function call, that takes excessive time.
 Depending on how the query is structured, a function could be called once for every row in the result set, or even once for every row in the table, greatly magnifying any inefficiency.